oracle/graal/docs/reference-manual/graalvm-updater.md

    You will see a message to provide your valid email address or input your download token and press `ENTER`.
    Supposedly, this is your first installation and you have not accepted the license yet.
 So press `ENTER`.

 3. Type your valid email address.
 You will immediately be sent an email to verify your email address and accept the license.
-If email address is not provided, `gu` will abort the installation and print an error message that no download token was provided.
+If an email address is not provided, `gu` will abort the installation and print an error message that no download token was provided.

-4. Go to your email client and review the the [Oracle Technology Network License Agreement GraalVM Enterprise Edition Including License for Early Adopter Versions](https://www.oracle.com/downloads/licenses/graalvm-otn-license.html).
+4. Go to your email client and review the [Oracle Technology Network License Agreement GraalVM Enterprise Edition Including License for Early Adopter Versions](https://www.oracle.com/downloads/licenses/graalvm-otn-license.html).

-5. Accept the licence.
-This way you confirm the licence acceptance and generating a download token simultaneously.
+5. Accept the license.
+This way you confirm the license acceptance and generate a download token simultaneously.

 6. Return to the console window and press `ENTER` to continue.
 It will ask you where to store the download token on your computer.
-By default, the download token will be saved in the `.gu/config` file in user's home directory.
+By default, the download token will be saved in the `~/.gu/config` file in the user's home directory.
 To confirm the default location, type `yes`.
 The download and installation of the component will start.

 Once the installation completes, you can continue installing other components using the same command: `gu install ComponentId`.
-GraalVM Updater reads your `.gu/config` and you do not have to re-accept the licence.
+GraalVM Updater reads your `~/.gu/config` and you do not have to re-accept the license.

 Consider the following aspects:

 * A single download token is associated with a single email address.
 * If you use the same email address to download a GraalVM Enterprise artifact from another computer, the existing download token will become invalid.
 * You can transfer a download token to another computer, `gu` will accept it.
-* You will be asked to re-accept the license only if the license text changed.
+* You will be asked to re-accept the license only if the license text changes.

 The following commands can help you manage a download token: